 Common Ground Ecovillage has a strong core of committed members who are giving of their time, talent, and resources to building a community together.
 We are a growing group of individuals and families from the Triangle area, ranging in age from 20’s to 70’s.
 Except for a few retirees, we have middle-class jobs in the area as teachers, farmers, business managers, computer technicians, artists, musicians, and more.
 Here are some of our members:

-I am a professor at a university in North Carolina (hint: think red), and conduct research related to socio-emotional development.
-I am very interested in processes, particularly the socialization processes embedded in cultures and families that help inform individuals about their experience and understanding of emotion.
-I am also very interested in the socialization of gender, and have heated but happy arguments with the more biologically-based researchers in my family about gender differences.
-I also have thought deeply about issues related to race for a long time, and am grateful for the opportunity recently to turn toward social change work in my research.
-I work a lot (all right, my family might say all the time), and when not working (which I consider proof that I don’t work all the time), I am equally busy: gardening; fooling around with the cats, chickens, children; exercising in the form of yoga or hiking; or making things with fabric, wool, wood, or clay.
-I love traveling, especially traveling cheaply, and have hiked in the Yukon, Australia, and New Zealand, and lived briefly in the Philippines, Israel, and Costa Rica.
+I am a professor at a university in North Carolina (hint: think red), and think a lot about the socialization processes embedded in families and cultures (including those created by geography, ethnicity, or oppression).
+I am also very interested in the socialization of gender, and have heated but happy arguments with the more biologically-based family members about gender differences.
+I also have thought deeply about issues related to race for a long time, and have been able to investigate social and racial justice issues in my research.
+I work a lot (all right, my family might say all the time), and when not working (which I consider proof that I don’t work all the time), I am equally busy: gardening; fooling around with the cats, chickens, children; exercising in the form of yoga or hiking; or trying to create social change.
+Common Ground Ecovillage is creating a vision I am passionate about, and from which I have learned a lot – including many cooperative living skills which have benefited my family and my workplace and farming and forestry skills—I have a lot to learn and I love how this community continues to teach and inspire me.

 Planning, Design, and Development Circle Operational Leader According to Wikipedia, I am “an American philosopher, teacher, and writer, author of widely used primers in critical thinking and ethical practice and [have] written a variety of unconventional books and essays on philosophical topics”, though apparently my thinking is also too wide-ranging and practical!
 I am companion of Amy and father of our two lovely and adventurous children; a carpenter and mason thanks to building from an early age with my architect father and jack-of-all-trades grandfather, both of whom also had longtime associations with Frank Lloyd Wright; a musician (vocal a capella groups mostly), avid backpacker and wilderness lover, chess player, watercolorist (thanks to my mother) and nature journalist, and urban gardener.
 I am the current record-holder for the number of nights camped out on the land.